Top Nashville Sightseeing Places to Add to Your Itinerary (2025)

 What is the best street to hang out in Nashville?

-This strip is the Times Square of the South—lined with bars, rooftop decks, boot shops, neon signs, and bachelorette chaos.
-Honky tonks blast live music 365 days a year.
-It’s high energy, sensory overload, and undeniably iconic.
-With over 25 live music venues and live music that runs 16 hours a day, Broadway is one of the largest displays of live music in the world!
+This neon-lit strip is the main attraction street in Nashville, lined with honky tonks, rooftop bars, boot shops, and bachelorette energy on overdrive.
+With 25+ live music venues playing 16 hours a day, Broadway is one of the largest displays of live music in the world.

 Ryman Auditorium

 Nicknamed “The Mother Church of Country Music,” this landmark is pure legend.
-It started as a church in 1892 and became the birthplace of the Grand Ole Opry.
-Everyone from Johnny Cash to Adele has played here—and the acoustics are still unmatched.
+Originally built as a church in 1892, the Ryman evolved into a sacred stage for American music and became the birthplace of the Grand Ole Opry.
+Nearly every major artist from Johnny Cash and Patsy Cline to Brandi Carlile and Adele, has stood on this famous wood stage.
+The acoustics are nearly perfect, and the building’s history practically hums through the pews.

-Fun Fact: There’s not a bad seat in the house.
-Seriously.
-Even the back row sounds like you’re sitting in the front.
+Fun Fact: There’s truly not a bad seat in the house.
+Even the back row sounds like you’re in the front.
+Sometimes performers at the Ryman will play a song completely acoustic with no microphones to really experience and show off the acoustics.
+I’ve been fortunate to experience this twice in my concert experience.

-Nearby Tip: Café Lula (next door) has solid coffee and breakfast—but save room.
-Our tour includes food stops nearby that are way better.
+Nearby Tip: Café Lula (next door) has solid coffee and breakfast

 Country Music Hall of Fame & RCA Studio B

-The real secret?
-The RCA Studio B tour add-on.
+But the real secret?
+It’s the RCA Studio B tour add-on.

 Johnny Cash Museum